CompVis/stable-diffusion/README.md

 ## img2img

-- `img2img` can generate _512x512 images from a prior image and prompt on a 4GB VRAM GPU in under 20 seconds per image_ on an RTX 2060.
+- `img2img` can generate _512x512 images from a prior image and prompt using under 2.4GB VRAM in under 20 seconds per image_ on an RTX 2060.

-- The maximum size that can fit on 6GB GPU (RTX 2060) is around 576x768.
+- The maximum size that can fit on 6GB GPU (RTX 2060) is around 1152x1088.

-- For example, the following command will generate 20 512x512 images:
+- For example, the following command will generate 10 512x512 images:

-`python optimizedSD/optimized_img2img.py --prompt "Austrian alps" --init-img ~/sketch-mountains-input.jpg --strength 0.8 --n_iter 2 --n_samples 10 --H 512 --W 512`
+`python optimizedSD/optimized_img2img.py --prompt "Austrian alps" --init-img ~/sketch-mountains-input.jpg --strength 0.8 --n_iter 2 --n_samples 5 --H 512 --W 512`

 ## txt2img

-- `txt2img` can generate _512x512 images from a prompt on a 4GB VRAM GPU in under 25 seconds per image_ on an RTX 2060.
+- `txt2img` can generate _512x512 images from a prompt using under 2.4GB GPU VRAM in under 24 seconds per image_ on an RTX 2060.

-- For example, the following command will generate 20 512x512 images:
+- For example, the following command will generate 10 512x512 images:

-`python optimizedSD/optimized_txt2img.py --prompt "Cyberpunk style image of a Telsa car reflection in rain" --H 512 --W 512 --seed 27 --n_iter 2 --n_samples 10 --ddim_steps 50`
+`python optimizedSD/optimized_txt2img.py --prompt "Cyberpunk style image of a Telsa car reflection in rain" --H 512 --W 512 --seed 27 --n_iter 2 --n_samples 5 --ddim_steps 50`

 ## inpainting

 - `inpaint_gradio.py` can fill masked parts of an image based on a given prompt.
-It can inpaint 512x512 images while using under 4GB of VRAM.
+It can inpaint 512x512 images while using under 2.5GB of VRAM.

 - To launch the gradio interface for inpainting, run `python optimizedSD/inpaint_gradio.py`.
 The mask for the image can be drawn on the selected image using the brush tool.